 Those are not the only reasons why you should do your best to reduce hiring bias at your company, though.

-- Diversity aids recruitment.
+- Diversity & inclusion aids recruitment.
 Two-thirds of candidates prefer to work amongst a diverse workforce; the more diverse your employees, the more diverse candidates you will attract and the wider the talent pool you will have to dip into.

 Eliminating hiring bias is not just beneficial for the company, however.

-For employees, working in a diverse environment fosters degrees of mutual respect.
+For employees, working in a diverse and inclusive environment fosters degrees of mutual respect.
 A diverse workforce may not necessarily generate the most idyllic of work environments, but when all employees bring different dynamics to the team, it amplifies the efforts of the whole group – something that everyone will recognize as advantageous for all team members.